thehyve/transmartApp-doc/source/advanced_workflow.rst

 .. note::
 	 A heatmap can display data points for up to 1000 samples.

+Max rows to display
+"""""""""""""""""""
+The order of data points to display is determined by the standard deviation on probe level.
+First the probes that do not have a standard deviation are removed.
+The standard deviation is calculated independently from groups, so the whole mRNA data set is used.
+Next the standard deviation values are sorted from the highest to the lowest, only the top rows will be displayed.

 Analyze uses the R software environment for statistical computing and to generate analyses and visualizations.
 For more information, visit http://www.r-project.org.